 Maui is an island located in Hawaii and it is like a tropical paradise.
 If you think a trip to Maui is just beaches and lazy pool parties, let me tell you this is not the case.
-Sure beach is a big part of the trip to Maui, but there is a lot more to see and experience on this beautiful island.
-From the lovely culture to absolutely breath-taking natural sights, it’s totally worth visiting.
+Sure, the beach is a big part of the trip to Maui, but there is a lot more to see and experience on this beautiful island.
+From the lovely culture and the best Maui luau to absolutely breathtaking natural sights, it’s totally worth visiting.

 When I first visited Hawaii, I wasn’t all that hyped.
 I thought it’ll just be beaches and parties.
-But I’m glad my friends dragged me along because not only did I absolutely fell in love with the tropical culture there, but the islands of Maui and Kauai are just awesome.
+But I’m glad my friends dragged me along because not only did I absolutely fall in love with the tropical culture there, but the islands of Maui and Kauai are just awesome.
 I suggest you plan your dream trip to Hawaii now and start by looking for the cheapest flights going to Hawaii and enjoy an awesome weekend there.

 Beaches are a major part of Maui and no vacation is complete without a visit to the beautiful sandy land with the cool water waves splashing gently.
 Even though there are plenty of awesome beaches in Maui, I personally think South Maui is home to some of the very best.
 There are many activities you can do at any one of the amazing beaches.

 One of the best ways to hang out with cute turtles and fishes is to go Snorkeling around Maui.
-Even though you can do in a lot of locations because it’s beautiful no matter what, but one of the best places is called Turtle Town, which is home to a lot of turtles that are endangered.
+Even though you can do it in a lot of locations because it’s beautiful no matter what, one of the best places is called Turtle Town, which is home to a lot of turtles that are endangered.
 And if you wish to see the beautiful corals of Maui then Coral Gardens is the place to be.